-79th/82nd Station - The 79th/82nd Station Area has 226 residential acres which allows for a maximum of 28,250 dwelling units based on the County's maximum of 125 dwelling units per acre (DU/AC).
+79th/82nd Station - The 79th/82nd Station Area has 226 residential acres which allows for a maximum of 2,607 dwelling units.
+This results in approximately 11.5 dwelling units per acre (DU/AC).
 Under the preferred land use scenario, the projected target population for the 79th/82nd Station Area is 15,000 people and, therefore, approximately 7,426 dwelling units will be required, needing 182 residential acres.
-The projected DU/AC will be 40.8, which is lower than what the County currently provides.
-Therefore, land use changes within the 79th/82nd Station Area are not required to provide additional DU/AC.
+The projected DU/AC will be 40.8, which is 29.3 DU/AC higher than the current average.
+Therefore, the use of land within the 79th/82nd Station Area is recommended to provide, at a minimum, an additional 29.3 DU/AC.